edgexfoundry/edgex-go/docs/security/Ch-SecretStore.rst

     sh> docker-compose up -d

-For a pristine run, it is strongly recommended to thoroughly clean up any Docker artefacts remaining from the current run.
+For a pristine run, it is strongly recommended to thoroughly clean up any Docker artifacts remaining from the current run.

 .. code-block:: shell